 DC-MHS documents (through six base specifications) several types of Host Processor Modules (HPMs) and how they interface with building blocks needed to configure a full server.
 Host Processor Modules (with CPU and memory) and other modular, standardized elements allow a wider range of systems for Enterprise, Hyperscale, Cloud, Telecom and Edge sooner and with reduced engineering investment.
-The same module is deployed in multiple configurations at higher scale.
-The benefits are deemed to be multiple and include reduced costs, reduced th Gen Intel® Xeon® Scalable Processors custom designs, reusable building blocks across multiple designs and markets, faster time to market, module replacement, easier reuse or recycling.
+The same module is deployed in multiple configurations at higher scale39.
+The benefits are deemed to be multiple and include reduced costs, reduced custom designs, reusable building blocks across multiple designs and markets, faster time to market, module replacement, easier reuse or recycling.